McStasMcXtrace/McCode/INSTALL-McXtrace/Linux/debian/README.md

 # Debian only:
 On Debian you will further have to install the non-free repository to have access to all McXtrace tool parts.
 See https://wiki.debian.org/SourcesList

-# Look for McStas packages to install
+# Look for McXtrace packages to install
 ```bash
 mcxtrace@debian:~$ apt-cache search mcxtrace | grep 1.5
 mcxtrace-1.5 - mcxtrace built using CMake